10 Reasons Why the Dollar Is About to End As the World Reserve Currency

 #8: The United Nations (UN) Pushes for a New World Reserve Currency

-The United Nations has called for a replacement to the U.S. dollar for the world’s reserve currency.
+The United Nations has called for replacing the U.S. dollar as the world’s reserve currency.
 A key report envisions “a new global reserve system… that no longer relies on the United States dollar as the single major reserve currency.”

 #9: IMF Proposes New World Currency to Replace U.S. Dollar and Other Currencies!

 The International Monetary Fund (IMF) released a report calling for a new international currency to replace the U.S. dollar.
 The report titled “Reserve Accumulation and International Monetary Stability” went so far as to propose the name “Bancor” be the name of the future global currency.
-They proposed that a central bank be placed in charge of issuing the new currency and regulating currency trades between countries.
+They suggested that a central bank be responsible for issuing the new currency and regulating currency trades between countries.

 #10: The Rest of the World Hates the United States

 The dramatic shift in global sentiment [against] the United States cannot be underestimated.
 The United States was the most loved nation decades ago, but today we are the most hated.
 If you find this hard to believe, take a trip abroad.
-In Europe (where our friends are supposed to be), Americans get treated rotten.
-Most American travelers wear a Canadian pin on their shirt to pretend they’re Canadian, so they don’t get treated rotten traveling in Europe.
+Americans get treated rotten in Europe (where our friends are supposed to be).
+Most American travelers wear a Canadian pin on their shirts to pretend they’re Canadian so they don’t get treated rotten traveling in Europe.
 The United States is so unpopular now this provides other nations a stronger incentive to desert the dollar for international trade settlements.

-What will happen to the U.S. dollar as the world reserve currency comes to an end?
+What will happen to the U.S. dollar as the world reserve currency ends?

-Very radical changes are in store for the lifestyle in the United States upon the demise of the dollar.
+Very radical changes are in store for the lifestyle in the United States upon the dollar’s demise.
 “When this economic tsunami hits America, it will make the 2008 recession and aftermath look like a slight bump in the road.”
 Very undesirable changes will be forced on the lifestyle in the U.S. through the following:

 1. high-interest rates on cars and mortgages,